Programming and Events

 - How to Prepare for an Academic Career

 - Finance 501 – Equity, Wealth & Shoestring Budgets

 - Navigating Homophobia in Communities of Color

 UW Graduate School Community Socials

-For graduate students of color looking to build community in a safe space, GO-MAP is launching various Community Socials to deepen engagement with fellow graduate students, help build support networks, and unite affinity groups at the graduate level.
+For graduate students of color looking to build community in a safe space, GO-MAP has launched various Community Socials to deepen engagement with fellow graduate students, help build support networks, and unite affinity groups at the graduate level.
 Graduate students of color are invited to join us in meeting and connecting with others that identify with their racial/ethnic background(s).
-RSVP TODAY!